bhubauer/cricket/README.md

 ### A simple example

 Consider the following example of a simple page that contains a single component.
 This component displays a current "count" number and offers methods to increment or decrement the number.
+[Click here for a live example of the following](https://www.hubauer.com/cricket-dev/basic-example/page.php/example)

 The key things to make note of are:
 * The Page and Component classes are separate from the HTML layout (Controller and View of MVC)